DarkCaster/Perpetual/README.md

 #### Examining logs

-**Perpetual** provides detailed logging of LLM interaction.
-The logs are stored in two different files in the .perpetual directory:

-- .chatlog.md: This file contains a human-readable log of the interactions between **Perpetual** and the LLM, in a formatted and simplified manner.
-It does not include the messages that are repeatedly sent to the LLM for each request.
-This log is similar to what you would get if you manually conversed with the LLM through a chat interface.
-- .raw_message_log.txt: This file contains a raw, unformatted log of the actual messages exchanged between **Perpetual** and the LLM.
+**Perpetual** provides detailed logging of LLM interaction at `.perpetual/.message_log.txt` file: This file contains unformatted log of the actual messages exchanged between **Perpetual** and the LLM.
 This log provides a complete record of the communication, including any repeated messages, and can be useful if you need to understand the exact content of the messages sent to the LLM.

 ## Example